 MiscGames of E3Misc - RSS 2.0

-Read Allistair's full preview of Inversion here.
-The game is due for release February 7, 2012 for the Xbox 360 and PS3.
+Read Steve's full preview of the Wii U here.
+The platform is due for release 2012.

 Okay, so those were the logistics.
 Here's the big thing.
 It looked amazing.
 The textures were crisp and clean, the reflection from the floor was dynamic and shifted in natural light.
 There were several little Navi-like fairies flying all around leaving sparking trails of fairy dust, all flickering independently.
 You could see each hair on Gohma's furry spider body.
 Nintendo.
 Please make this game for me.